 10. Premium Payees: Who Can Claim the Credit?

 The premium payee is eligible for the credit related to the ARP premium assistance.
 For a single employer plan, the common law employer maintaining the plan that is subject to federal COBRA is the party eligible to claim the credit.
 For a multiemployer plan, it is the multiemployer plan that can claim the credit.
 The government of any state or political subdivision that pays the premium is also eligible to claim the credit.

 Employers should carefully review the ARP premium assistance notice forms to determine if they correctly communicate the election options and election deadlines under ARP and the individual’s obligations to notify the employer of coverage terminating the individual’s eligibility for ARP premium assistance.
 Employers will want to review whether any persons were omitted from their ARP premium assistance notices, considering the broader definitions of what constitutes an involuntary termination and what can be considered a reduction in hours.
-Employers should review the administrative process regarding adjudicating elections of requests for ARP premium assistance to verify it considers the guidance in Notice 2021-31 and that it preserves the supporting documents for the Employer to justify its claim of the tax credit.
+Employers should review the administrative process regarding adjudicating elections of requests for ARP premium assistance to verify it considers the guidance in Notice 2021-31 and that it preserves the supporting documents for the Employer to left its claim of the tax credit.
 Employers will also want to verify that any appeals for requests for ARP premium assistance consider the new guidelines and the various extended deadlines and their impact on an individual’s eligibility.